 - In the Properties section, specify details related to the end users' interaction with the login screen they will use to authenticate for access.

 Option Description Display Name You can leave this field blank.
-Even though this field is visible in the wizard, it only sets an internal name in Unified Access Gateway.
+Even though this field is visible in the wizard, it only sets an internal name in the Unified Access Gateway configuration.
 This name is not used by Horizon clients.
 Display Hint Optionally enter a text string that will be displayed to the end users in the message on the end-user client login screen when it prompts the user for their RADIUS user name and passcode.
 The specified hint appears to the end user as

 Enter your DisplayHint user name and passcode, where DisplayHint is the text you specify in this field.